micro-analytics/micro-analytics-cli/writing-adapters.md

 If you want to see an example adapter, check out the default [`flat-file-db` adapter](https://github.com/mxstbr/micro-analytics-adapter-flat-file-db)!

+This document is written and verified by humans so mistakes might happen.
+If you find something to not work, please refer to tests or the flatfile db for how might work at the moment.
+The tests described further below are ran against the flat-file-db adapter on every commit so they should be up to date.
+Also, if you find any errors in this document please open an issue or pull-request.

 ## Overview

 The methods every adapter has to have are: